MaraAlexeev/clinical_decision_support/README.md

 # Clinical Decision Support Short Course
 Learning about CDS in my own J-term January 2021!

-Please request access to the repo if you would like to add materials or put a link to the material in the issues page.
+Please request access to the repo if you would like to join the course.

 ## Slack Channel